Firas Tlass: Early life and education

-Career
+Business career

 Tlass is described as a business tycoon and Syria's sugar king.
 He was one of the richest men in Syria.
-Tlass was a significant supporter and also, beneficiary of Bashar al-Assad's liberal economy policies over the past decade.
+Tlass was a significant supporter and beneficiary of Bashar al-Assad's liberal economy policies.

 Tlass founded Min Ajl Suriyya (MAS) (“For Syria” in English) in 1984.
-MAS deals with different commercial activities, ranging from roasting coffee beans to producing metal, canned food, and dairy products.
+MAS engages in commercial ventures ranging from roasting coffee beans to producing metal, canned food, and dairy products.
 In 2004, Tlass also began to provide financial assistance to the website Syria News that was owned by the Syrian Economic Center (SEC).
 In 2010, he launched EFG Hermes Syria with EFG Hermes, the leading Egyptian investment bank in the Arab world.
 It was reported that EFG Hermes Syria was a partnership between EFG Hermes (70%) and Firas Tlass (30%).
 Tlass became the chairman of the firm.
 Additionally, Tlass was the local joint venture partner for French cement company Lafarge.
 He is also Chairman of Palmyra-SODIC.
 His other business activity is the Palmyra real estate development company, of which he is the general manager.

-Since 1999, Tlass started some business relations with Iraq and participated in some commercial and industrial contracts between Syria and Iraq.

 Tlass is a former member of the Ba'ath Party.
 However, in 2005, he and another Baath member, Abdel Nour, argued that they supported multi-party elections and ending the Baath monopoly on power in Syria.
 Firas Tlass also said that the relations with the US should be better.
 In 2012, the New York Times reported that Firas and his brother, Brigadier General Manaf Tlass had defected.
 They were regarded by Bashar al-Assad as peers and friends.